Enhanced diHiggs signal from hidden scalar QCD at leading-order scale-symmetry limit: Phenomenological predictions from the LOSS

-We now show some numerical results for the diHiggs production cross section at the LHC corrected by including the dilaton exchange contribution.
-The diHiggs signals are dominantly generated by the gluon-gluon fusion through a top quark box diagram, or a top quark triangle diagram combined with exchanging the Higgs boson or the dilaton.
-For simplicity, we {only} calculate these cross sections in the heavy top-quark limit ($m_t \to \infty$), which will turn out to give a good approximation for computation of the diHiggs cross section having the resonant term with the dilaton mass around 300 GeV, as predicted in our model.
+Now we discuss the predicted diHiggs production cross sections at the LHC including the $\chi'$-dilaton exchange contribution at the LOSS limit.
+The diHiggs signals are dominantly generated by the gluon-gluon fusion through the top-quark box diagram and the top-quark triangle diagram involving the Higgs or the dilaton exchange.
+To see how the $\chi'$ resonance contributes, we shall just take the heavy top-quark limit ($m_t \to \infty$) to show the analytic expression for the total diHiggs cross section at the leading order (LO)in the QCD perturbation\footnote{The finite top mass effects at LO will be taken into account later.}: